OlivierLD/raspberry-coffee/Project.Trunk/README.md

 There are several of them - as opposed to just a big one - to minimize the number of dependencies for each example.

-They all come with a `build.gradle`, and the example are built by a
+They all come with a `build.gradle`, and the examples are built by a
 ```
  $ ../../gradlew shadowJar
 ```